 Really, “honor” is too bland a word.

 My mother is half Filipina, half American.
-She was born in the Philippine Islands on the tiny island of Negros and spent World War II hiding in the jungle, constantly on the run to evade the Japanese occupation force.
-She was five years old when the occupation began, and her brother was only three.
+She was born in the Philippine Islands on the tiny island of Negros and spent World War II hiding in the jungle, always on the run to evade the Japanese occupation force.
+She was five-years-old when the occupation began, and her brother was only three.

 When finally my grandmother walked her two children out of the jungle, having heard that the American expeditionary force had landed, my mother had a fever of 106 degrees and was delirious.
 She had not had shoes for more than three years.
 She was wearing the same little dress that she had worn since the day she ran out of the house and into the jungle as the Japanese were coming up the road.
 Walking in a crowd of native refugees, my grandmother’s obvious foreignness was now a blessing instead of a threat.

 A military jeep pulled up, and an American soldier asked her incredulously, “Are you American, ma’am?”

 And thus my mother was scooped up and admitted to the military hospital, where she hovered near death for six weeks and then began a slow recovery.
 She would suffer from latent malaria for another 35 years.

 When I was a girl, every time we would make the drive from our hometown to San Francisco, California, my mother would point out the mothballed fleet of troop transport and battleships anchored in the Carquinez Strait.
 The troopship that brought her to America–the USS General A. W. Brewster–was among them.